tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 ### **Join Us in Building the Future**

-We're not just changing how we work - we're redefining what's possible in professional services.
+We're not just changing how we work—we're redefining what's possible in professional services.
 This is your invitation to be part of that journey, to help shape a future where technology and humanity work in harmony to create something extraordinary.

 Ready to learn more about your role in our future?
 Reach out to your team leader or our transition support team.

 ---

-*"The best way to predict the future is to create it." - This has never been more true than in our journey to build an ethical, human-centered future for tax accounting.*
+*"The best way to predict the future is to create it."* — This has never been more true than in our journey to build an ethical, human-centered future for tax accounting.